DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Background

+\textbf{Interdependence Example.} Suppose $q_i$ is an inheritance condition, e.g., "GRANT software\_engineer TO vp\_of\_engineering", and that the role "software\_engineer" can SELECT and INSERT on the customer table.
+Suppose $q_j$ is a grant statement, "GRANT SELECT, INSERT, UPDATE ON customer TO vp\_of\_engineering".
+Then, $q_j$ could overwrite $q_i$'s condition if it grants permissions that were supposed to be inherited, resulting in incorrect permissions later on.
+For example, if "SELECT" permissions are revoked from "software\_engineer", they will not be revoked from "vp\_of\_engineering" if $q_j$ appears after $q_i$, even though "vp\_of\_engineering" is supposed to inherit SELECT privileges from "software\_engineer".

+As another example, suppose $q_i$ grants SELECT access only from 9am to 5pm on weekdays (Monday through Friday).
+Suppose $q_j$ grants SELECT access on the same role and same view (e.g., "GRANT SELECT ON customer TO software\_engineer").
+Then, if $q_j$ appears after $q_i$, then $q_j$ will overwrite $q_i$ because it grants SELECT without any temporal condition.

+Solving the Auditing problem requires addressing several challenges: (i) \emph{traceability}: a downstream workflow for correcting errors, such as Figure~\ref{fig:workflow}, should be able to trace synthesized implementation to specific text in a policy document. (ii) \emph{auditing procedure}: we require a novel procedure to audit implementation to determine if it complies with policy.

+\textbf{Problem Scope.} We assume there is \emph{data scarcity}--that is, we do not have enough data to train ML pipelines, or fine-tune LLMs.
+Therefore, in this paper, the space of our solutions will consist of prompting workflows.
+We believe this assumption is justified because realistically, organizations possess a very small number of security policy documents in which access control is described, and the formats and training domains in which access control is described can vary greatly across organizations.

-Therefore, in this paper, we solve the problem: \emph{how do we enable access control policies to be expressed in natural language, while still allowing automated, correct implementation and auditing of access control schemes?} We address this problem by making the following contributions: \begin{myenumerate} \item We propose a new paradigm for access control called \emph{Intent-based Access Control for Databases} (IBAC-DB), which uses the \emph{natural language access control matrix} (NLACM) as the input. \item We propose LLM4AC, a reference architecture for an IBAC-DB interface. \item To allow for policy auditing, we define \emph{differencing}, a procedure for comparing an access control policy and its implementation.
-Note that we cannot formally verify the correctness of implementations, due to the imprecision of natural language.
+To address these challenges, we propose a novel access control model for expressing access control requirements in natural language, \emph{Intent-based Access Control for Databases} (IBAC-DB).
+We propose \nameofsys, a system that synthesizes and audits policies expressed using IBAC-DB.
+Concretely, we make the following contributions: \begin{myenumerate} \item \textbf{Traceability Solution}: We propose a new paradigm for access control called \emph{Intent-based Access Control for Databases} (IBAC-DB), which uses the \emph{natural language access control matrix} (NLACM) as the input. \item \textbf{Synthesis Solution}: \nameofsys\ takes IBAC-DB abstractions as input and accurately synthesizes access control implementation. \nameofsys\ achieves this by leveraging these abstractions' structures to decompose the task of synthesis into the subtasks of synthesizing roles, views, and the different types of privileges separately. \item \textbf{Auditing Solution}: To allow policy auditing, we define \emph{differencing}, a procedure to compare an access control policy and its implementation.
+Differencing similarly leverages task decomposition to the subtasks: \emph{role-view mapping} to compare roles and views, and \emph{privilege comparison}, which is carried out using a least-to-most prompting strategy.
+Note that there is no way to formally verify the correctness of implementations, due to the imprecision of natural language.
 However, we find that our differencing procedure for auditing policies is mostly correct in practice. \end{myenumerate}